Here They Are: The Best Oscars Looks Of All Time

 Finish line's in sight!
 We've glammed up for the Golden Globes, mellowed out for the SAGs, and pulled out almost all the stops for the Grammys.
 But the mother of all award shows will always be the Oscars — happening this Sunday night, February 25.

-Oscars bingo is all set up, the liquor cabinet's stocked, and we're ready to fight someone if Star Is Born doesn’t win big.
 The brainstorming has begun for who’s going to be wearing what (Lady Gaga in haute couture Dior?
 Yalitza Aparicio in Marc Jacobs?
 Regina King in another stunning rosé dress?).
 All we can do is wait and see.
 But to pass the time between now and Sunday night, we're taking a walk down memory lane and reminiscing on the best red carpets of Oscars past.
-It’s one of our favorite things to do leading up to the show (besides planning a themed menu and plotting a drinking game).
+It’s one of our favourite things to do leading up to the show (besides planning a themed menu and plotting a drinking game).
 While style trends have changed through the years, the extravagance, the luxury that comes with the Academy Awards is steadfast.

-In anticipation of our favorite red carpet of the year, hop in the DeLorean for a peek through the history of Hollywood's ultimate prom to see which looks have held up.
+In anticipation of our favourite red carpet of the year, hop in the DeLorean for a peek through the history of Hollywood's ultimate night out to see which looks have held up.
 Ahead, find out who made our all-time best dressed list from Audrey Hepburn to Queen Latifah and everyone in between.